aws-samples/baseline-environment-on-aws/README.md

 # Appendix.B Setup Slack for AWS Chatbot

-To send alarms to slack, create ABLE-ChatbotSecurity and ABLE-ChatbotMonitor stack.
+To send alarms to slack, create BLEA-ChatbotSecurity and BLEA-ChatbotMonitor stack.
 Before create these stack, you need to set up chat client for AWS Chatbot or stack creation will be failed.

 Stack creating procedure is discribed below.